Visit Upper Geyser Basin in Yellowstone: Guide, Features, Tips, and Map

 Giant Group

-The best thing about your visit to the Upper Geyser Basin is its linear direction.
+The best thing about the Upper Geyser Basin is its linear direction.
 The boardwalk snaking around the hydrothermal features determines your route, never letting you stray away.
 Simply continue along the bike path down the Firehole River to see the next astounding group of the basin’s “residents”.
 Dominated by Giant Geyser, the area has enjoyed long periods of activity followed by cycles of inactively.

 Daisy Group